Creating accessible Microsoft Word documents

 Make your content legible

-Some text is easier for people to read:
+Some text is easier for people to read.
+Follow these tips to improve the readability of your digital content:

-• Use a size 12 point font or larger
+• Depending on the font you choose, use a size 12 point or larger

 • Use at least 1.5 line spacing

-• Do not use bold unless you're using it to emphasize a few words or a short sentence
+• Only use bold to emphasize a few words or a short sentence, do not bold an entire paragraph

 • Avoid italics, they're difficult to read